 However, you can maintain flexibility while also ensuring that people understand the availability of other team members.
-Even if you don’t set rigid hours when people are expected to sign on, there are a few other measures that can increase transparency around working hours:
+Even if you don’t set rigid hours when people are expected to sign on, ensure that there are a few other measures included in your remote work agreement template that can increase transparency around working hours:

-- Require that team member set an “away” status when they aren’t at their desks
+- Require that team members set an “away” status when they aren’t at their desks

 - Ask that team members list their time zone in their profiles or email signatures

 - Make team members’ calendars visible across your team